abdessalam-eddib/portfolio/content/form/contact.md

 ---
 date: "2022-09-10T13:38:41-06:00"
-description:
-  You can use this form to contact me about work opportunities, collaborations, or simply to say hello.
+description: "You can use this form to contact me about work opportunities, collaborations, or simply to say hello.

-  I also love hearing if my articles and projects have been helpful for you, and how they could be improved.
+<br> I also love hearing if my articles and projects have been helpful for you, and how they could be improved."

 draft: false
 formspree_form_id: id-from-formspree